ZoneMinder/zoneminder/README.txt

-the values that were used previously as these will be lost if they had been changed. o    FIX - It was previously the case that old images could be left  in the 'images' directory for a long period, sometimes resulting in incorrectly assuming correct operation.
+the values that were used previously as these will be lost if they had been changed. o    FIX - It was previously the case that old images could be left in the `images' directory for a long period, sometimes resulting in incorrectly assuming correct operation.
 A fix was made to zmaudit.pl which modified the previous clean up of old WAP images so that any old images left in this directory are removed after a short period.
-Please ensure that if you have customised the web interface and have images you wish to keep that they are not left in the temporary images folder as they will now be deleted.

-o    FIX - A JavaScript error in the Zone configuration screen was identified and fixed.

-o     LANGUAGE - A Brazilian Portuguese translation  has  been supplied by Victor Diago and is available by selecting 'pt_br' as the language type.

-o    LANGUAGE - Updated versions of the Dutch and Argentinian Spanish translations have been included.
+Please ensure that if you have customised the web interface and have images you wish to keep that they are not left in the temporary images folder as they will now be deleted. o    FIX - A JavaScript error in the Zone configuration screen was identified and fixed. o    LANGUAGE - A Brazilian Portuguese translation has been supplied by Victor Diago and is available by selecting `pt_br' as the language type. o    LANGUAGE - Updated versions of the Dutch and Argentinian Spanish translations have been included.

-13.14.
+12.15.
 Release 1.19.2
 Minor features, fixes and language updates.

 o     FEATURE  -  The default replay rate and live  and  event